As of May 2, 2010 there are 582 War Brides Listed.

 These women arrived in Newfoundland and it was not their handsome young man in uniform that met them.
 Many women arrived on the dock to be met by husbands they had not seen in a long time,wearing clothes that may have been all they owned.
 It is thought that half the women that came, got on the next boat and returned home.
 Some women were lucky and were met with open arms by their new families while others were not as lucky.

-The war brides were brave, went though much hardship and deserve to be remembered.
+The war brides were brave women, endured much hardship and deserve to be remembered.
 They contributed to the war effort, this province and our futures.
-Maybe these war brides were the first large mass of women to show they could work, run a house, wear pants, fly a plane, drive, do a man's job and keep a country going.
+These war brides were the first large mass of women to show they could work, run a house, wear pants, fly a plane, drive, do a man's job and keep a country going.
 Just think, these were / are our mom's, our grandmothers and our great grandmothers.

 This site is a Thank You to each and every war bride that came to our country.